 - School extra-curricular clubs this year have included: Football, Athletics, Cross Country Running, Netball, Multi-sports and a Dance club for Upper Foundation Stage children.
 The sports premium has helped to fund coaches to make sure that every year group had access to a sports club from UFS to Y6 at some point in the year.

-- The goal posts and basketball nets in the multi-sports court have provided children with a permanent resource to broaden their scope for lunchtime and playtime sporting activities.
+- The improvements in the multi-sports court have provided children with a permanent resource to broaden their scope for lunchtime and playtime sporting activities.

 Inter school competitions